Vanish-Coder/Codonaut/README.md

 # CodeHub
-An untraditional programming language intended to help beginner programers get started on their programming journey by approaching coding in a logical, non-punishing way.
+An untraditional, gamified programming language intended to help beginner programers get started on their programming journey by approaching coding in a logical, non-punishing way.
 Work in Progress.